kevinrfoster/ecoB2000_lab1/README.md

 chosen number.)* But how would we really know - what is “more often”?
 Obviously some dice will look grossly misshapen but for now we’ll concentrate on just the results: did a 6 come up, or not?

-You’ll work together for 45 minutes then one person from each group will give a short presentation about results to the whole class.
-Group will write up more details as Homework 2.

 Create some Experiment Protocols **before** looking at the data from the dice rolls.
 Plan how to test and state what conclusions would be drawn,